While each of our Sunday services at St Anne’s Ryde Anglican Church varies greatly in style they all share our focus on Bible teaching.

 You can listen to past sermons on our sermons page.

-in St Annes Ryde hall and classrooms during school term
+Wednesdays 9.30am in St Anne’s Ryde hall and classrooms during school term.

 Come and make the ULTIMATE DISCOVERY